Isadore "Ike" Bayles: Business in Anchorage

-Ike traveled back to Alaska in 1914 and ended up at Ship Creek Landing, which would later become Anchorage.
+Bayles traveled back to Alaska in 1914 and ended up at Ship Creek Landing, which would later become Anchorage.
 The Alaska Railroad had just been established and the area of Ship Creek Landing was designated at its headquarters.
 At this time, Ship Creek Landing was just a tent city.
-The population quickly grew to over 2,000 people & Ike saw more potential for business opportunities.
-Ike sold his two clothing stores in Iditarod & Discovery to a merchant from Flat City named Abe Wiess.
-Ike then opened a clothing store on the northwest corner 4th Avenue & D Street in Anchorage with his business partner Nathan Jaffe, who owned at least one other clothing store in Ruby, Alaska along the Yukon River.
+The population quickly grew to over 2,000 people and Bayles saw more potential for business opportunities.
+Bayles sold his two clothing stores in Iditarod and Discovery to a merchant from Flat City named Abe Wiess.
+Bayles then opened a clothing store on the northwest corner 4th Avenue and D Street in Anchorage with his business partner Nathan Jaffe, who owned at least one other clothing store in Ruby, Alaska along the Yukon River.
 The store was called "Jaffe & Bayles Leading Clothier", and it was one of the first businesses in Anchorage.
-After many years, he eventually bought out his partner & renamed the store "I. Bayles Clothier."
-The building remained on 4th street until it was destroyed on March 27, 1964 during the Good Friday earthquake.
-Ike was also elected to the first City Assembly and the School Board of Anchorage during this time.
+After many years, he eventually bought out his partner and renamed the store "I. Bayles Clothier."
+The building remained on 4th street until it was destroyed on March 27, 1964, during the Good Friday earthquake.
+Bayles was also elected to the first City Assembly and the School Board of Anchorage during this time.

-From the 1920s to the 1940s, Ike traveled back and forth from Seattle to Alaska while his clothing store remained in business.
+From the 1920s to the 1940s, Bayles traveled back and forth from Seattle to Alaska while his clothing store remained in business.
 He eventually sold his business to an employee, Gene Smith, and retired in San Francisco to live with his daughter, Dorothy.

-Ike Bayles died on May 31, 1956 in San Francisco from cirrhosis of the liver and heart failure.
+Ike Bayles died on May 31, 1956, in San Francisco from cirrhosis of the liver and heart failure.
 He is buried in Colma, California in the Mt.
 Zion Cemetery.

-Currently, at the intersection of 4th Ave. & D Street in Anchorage, D Street is now an alley which is named "Bayles Way."
+Currently, at the intersection of 4th Ave. and D Street in Anchorage, D Street is now an alley which is named "Bayles Way."

-The ceremonial starting line for the Iditarod Trail Sled Dog Race is directly in front of the location where Ike's clothing store once stood.
+The ceremonial starting line for the Iditarod Trail Sled Dog Race is directly in front of the location where Bayles' clothing store once stood.